Multiparameter estimation with an array of entangled atomic sensors

 Alternatively, we can apply a local $\pi$ rotation to invert the sign of $\mathbf{S}_2$ prior to imprinting the parameters.
 This transfers the quantum correlations between the sensors into the antisymmetric mode so that $S_1^z-S_2^z$ is squeezed.
 Now, $\theta_-$ can be estimated with $\Var(\theta_-)=2\xi^2/\mu N$, while $\Var(\theta_+)\approx 2/\mu N C^2$ remains above the SQL.
 Figures~\ref{fig:correlations}E and \ref{fig:correlations}F show data taken in this way, showing an improvement of $-5.6(2)$~dB below the SQL in $\Var(\theta_-)$.

 Our strategy to estimate \textit{both} $\theta_+$ and $\theta_-$ with quantum enhancement, is to alternate between these two settings, performing $\mu/2$ measurements with and $\mu/2$ without the $\pi$ rotation of $\mathbf{S}_2$, respectively, so that the overall resources are unchanged.
 To fully exploit the information provided by both sets of measurements, we estimate both $\theta_+$ and $\theta_-$ in each of the two settings, resulting in four estimates that we combine with appropriate statistical weights (see Supplementary Text).
 This allows us to jointly estimate $\theta_+$ and $\theta_-$, theoretically with identical uncertainties $\Var(\theta_\pm) = \frac{4}{\mu N}\frac{\xi^2}{1+C^2\xi^2}$.
 With respect to the SQL, the gain here is $\frac{2\xi^2}{1+C^2\xi^2}\approx 2\xi^2$ for $\xi^2 \ll 1$.
-It can be shown that this strategy, which is demonstrated here experimentally, is the optimal strategy for the resources at hand, in that it saturates the corresponding Cramer-Rao bound (see Supplementary Text).

 Since the estimators for $(\theta_1,\theta_2)$ are orthonormal linear combinations of $(\theta_+,\theta_-)$, they can be obtained with the same variances $\Var(\theta_{1,2})=\Var(\theta_\pm)$ from the same dataset.
 Figure~\ref{fig:jointestimate} shows experimental data for such joint estimation of the local parameters $\theta_1$ and $\theta_2$, using the nonlocal squeezed state as a resource for quantum enhancement.
 The observed improvement beyond the SQL is $-3.6(2)$~dB for $\theta_1$ and $-3.5(1)$~dB for $\theta_2$, see Fig.~\ref{fig:jointestimate}C. Theoretically, we expect $-4.3(2)$~dB given the initial squeezing of $\xi^2=-6.5(2)$~dB and a contrast of $C=0.94(1)$, in good agreement with the experiment, given that we do not subtract any technical noise (see Supplementary Text).

+The variances $\Var(\theta_{1,2})$ that we obtain with our protocol equal the harmonic average $\bar{\sigma}^H$ of the eigenvalues of the covariance matrix $\textrm{Cov}(\theta_k,\theta_l)$ of the local estimators $\theta_k = S_k^z / \langle S_k^x \rangle$ in the initial, symmetrically split, spin-squeezed state.
+The harmonic average is smaller than or equal to the arithmetic average corresponding to the trace of the covariance matrix, and we identify it here as the relevant figure of merit (see Supplementary Text).
+For an ideal spin-squeezed state with a large number of atoms, it can be further shown that $\bar{\sigma}^H$ reaches the harmonic average of the eigenvalues of $(\mu {\cal F})^{-1}$, where $\mu$ is the number of system preparations and ${\cal F}$ the multiparameter quantum Fisher information matrix.
+This shows that this strategy, which is demonstrated here experimentally, is the optimal strategy for the resources at hand (a spin-squeezed state split symmetrically between the sensors), in that it saturates the corresponding Cramer-Rao bound (see Supplementary Text).